24-timmarsseglingarna/giona/ADMIN-GUIDE.md

 ## Temporary procedure for team lifecycle

 Currently, the full review process is not yet implemented in Giona.
-Until it is done, we must run a special task that close all teams in all archived regattas as "incomplete".
+Until it is done, we must run a special task that closes all teams in all archived regattas as "incomplete".
 Their data can not be trusted (e.g., they might not have a log book, or incomplete log book.)